Academic StandardsAcademic Load

 There are certain non-credit which are also issued by instructors.
 They are as follows:

 Three Rivers expects students to fully participate in instructional activities in order to have successful learning experiences.
 While students achieve at different levels, all Three Rivers students are expected to make satisfactory academic progress.
-The policies of the College are intended to encourage the sincere, conscientious student.

 A cumulative grade point average (GPA) of 2.0 is required for graduation and is considered by Three Rivers as good academic standing.
 The following criteria are used to determine academic standing status: